Program Series I

 Julia Kronholz, Liz Pawley, and Pei Chun Hou, Florida State University

-Between August 2013 and May 2014, only 5 students registered with Disability Services used Career Services.
+Between August 2013 and May 2014, less than 1% of students registered with Disability Services used Career Services.
 Recognizing that further education and outreach was needed, Saint Louis University outlined a specific outreach plan to implement in 2014-2015.
 The presentation will review the initial assessment and an overview of outreach strategies and materials.

 Chandra Johnson, Saint Louis University